aws-user-group-nz/handbook/rules.md

 * Exercise any power a trustee might exercise;
 * Invest in any investment that a trustee might invest in;
 * Borrow money and provide security for that if authorised by Majority vote at any Society Meeting.

+18.2 The President, Vice President, and Treasure have signatory rights on financial transactions; a minimum of 2 signatories are required to approve all financial transactions.

 ### 19.0 Financial Year